varadsrivastava/accs2021/README.md

 # Code and images for our abstract submission to Annual Conference on Cognitive Science 2021
+We're grateful to Dr. Marlene Cohen (Centre for Neural Basis of Cognition, University of Pittsburgh and CMU) and Dr. Laura Mikula (York University) for the informative discussions and their guidance.

 ### Analysis 1: Subtraction Analysis
 - Each comparision contains analysis of three aspects: